-One of our Directors, Joseph Wender, is a Senior Consultant to Goldman Sachs & Co., a firm we engage from time to time for investment banking services.
-We paid Goldman an aggregate amount of approximately \$260,000 in 2022, which is substantially less than 5% of Goldman's gross revenues for its 2022 fiscal year.
+One of our Directors, Joseph Wender, is a Senior Consultant to Goldman Sachs & Co. ("Goldman"), a firm we engage from time to time for investment banking services.
+We paid Goldman an aggregate amount of approximately \$910,000 in 2023, which is substantially less than 5% of Goldman's gross revenues for its 2023 fiscal year.

-One of our Directors, Joseph Loscalzo, is Physician-in-Chief Emeritus at Brigham and Women's Hospital, a not-for-profit corporation that is part of Mass General Brigham, which we engage from time to time for clinical research support services.
-We paid Brigham and Women's Hospital an aggregate amount of approximately \$2.6 million in 2022, which is substantially less than 5% of Mass General Brigham's gross revenues for its 2022 fiscal year.
+One of our Directors, Joseph Loscalzo, is a Hersey Distinguished Professor of the Theory and Practice of Medicine, the Samuel A. Levine Professor of Medicine at Harvard Medical School and Physician-in-Chief Emeritus at Brigham and Women's Hospital, which we engage from time to time for clinical research support services.
+We paid Brigham and Women's Hospital an aggregate amount of approximately \$5.6 million in 2023, which is substantially less than 5% of Mass General Brigham's gross revenues for its 2023 fiscal year.
+Mass General Brigham is the integrated health care system of which Brigham and Women's Hospital is a part.

 In late 2019, the n-Lorem Foundation, a non-profit organization, was formed to provide advanced, experimental RNA-targeted medicines free of charge for life to patients living with ultra-rare diseases.
 The n-Lorem Foundation was established with an initial investment by our former Executive Chairman of the Board and Chief Executive Officer, Dr. Stanley Crooke, and his wife, Dr. Rosanne Crooke.
-The Company did not make a cash donation to the n-Lorem Foundation in 2022 but has made cash donations to n-Lorem in the past.
+Prior to 2022, the Company made cash donations to n-Lorem.
 Ms. Parshall, Dr. Hayden and Dr. Loscalzo, three of the Company's non-employee Directors, also serve as directors for the n-Lorem Foundation.
-Additionally, Dr. Bennett, our EVP and CSO, serves as a director and the chief technical officer for the n-Lorem Foundation, and until February 2022, Mr. O'Neil, our EVP, General Counsel and Corporate Secretary, served as the corporate secretary for the n-Lorem Foundation.
+Additionally, Dr. Bennett, our EVP and Chief Scientific Officer, serves as a director and the chief technical officer for the n-Lorem Foundation.
 None of our executive officers or Directors is compensated for service to the n-Lorem Foundation.